tanviranjan2212/neuromatch/README.md

 # Neuromatch
-Collection of codes I wrote for a Neuromatch academy project
+A collection of codes I wrote for an Encoding-Decoding Neuromatch academy project.